LamaMQ/protocol/README.md

 Every message published matching your topic, will be pushed on your client, to be consumed.

 ## Middleware
-The main difference between LamaMQ and Kafka or RabbitMQ, is the middleware concept.
+The main difference between LamaMQ and Kafka or LamaMQ, is the middleware concept.
 A client can publish or consume message, but it could act as middleware too.
 To act like a middleware, the client could register hook.
 A hook could target message publishing, or topic registration or anything which happen,